jordaniza/nix-config/README.md

 This is a bit of a primer on the nix stuff.
 I'm sure there's a lot here that's wrong but we can learn as we go!

 - [] Crypto (might want to do manually):
-  - Frame
-  - Trezor Suite
-  - Ledger
   - udev rules
+  - Suites
+  - XX Wallet might be best
 - [] Configure user profile
 - [] Background image
   - copy across